 Planning ahead of time and prompt decision making are few good aspects of scientific management theory.

-8. Benefit to customers:
+8. A benefit to customers:

 9. Efficiency increased: